Approximate Q-Learning for Controlled Diffusion Processes and its Near Optimality: Introduction

 \textbf{Approximations for continuous time control problems} Space approximation methods allow one to use learning algorithms for control problems with large state spaces, however, these methods only work for discrete time decision making problems.
 Control problems in continuous time, in general, are not feasible to work with numerically.
 Due to complex nature of the problems, solutions of the control process may not be available, which results in approximation attempts on the time domain, either through the state process or the optimality equation. \cite{kushner2001numerical} provides a general Markov chain approximation method for the controlled diffusion processes, by directly approximating the continuous time state process with a finite space controlled Markov chain.
 It is shown that under certain 'consistency' conditions, state process and value function approximations are asymptotically close to the solutions of the continuous time process. \cite{Krylov97,Krylov00} establish convergence rates for such approximation methods.
 Improved convergence rates for finite approximation methods are later presented in \cite{Jacobsen02,Jacobsen05}.
 We note that, these works study the approximation of an available model and do not focus on learning an approximate model when the dynamics are not available to the decision maker.

-\textbf{Reinforcement learning in continuous time} Learning and planing in continuous time problems becomes much more challenging in continuous mainly because if the complex dynamics and optimality equation of the problems.
-To overcome these issues, common approaches include: focusing on simpler models such as deterministic dynamics or linear Gaussian dynamics with quadratic cost functions (LQG problems), or discretizing time and space to work with a finite Markov decision process which approximates the original continuous problem.
+\textbf{Reinforcement learning in continuous time} Learning and planing in continuous time problems become much more challenging in continuous time mainly because of the complex dynamics and optimality equation of the problems.

-Working in deterministic or LQG settings allows one to analyze the optimality equation in a rigorous way, and to develop learning algorithms that work directly in continuous time. \cite{wang2020reinforcement,wang2020continuous} study exploration and exploitation trade-off in LQG setup through entropy regularization. \cite{doya2000reinforcement} proposes various TD-learning type algorithms to learn the value function in continuous time for deterministic dynamics. \cite{kim2021hamilton} develops a Q learning algorithm that works directly in continuous time for deterministic dynamics with Lipschitz continuous controls.